MurderFromMars/xero-toolkit-open/README.md

 **The Xero Toolkit, unchained.** A GTK4/libadwaita system management application for *any* Arch-based distribution, not just one.

 Built in Rust.
-Ships with 11 system utility scripts.
-Adds an entire new feature page.
-Rewrites two others from the ground up.
+Ships with 11 system utility scripts..
+Rewrites two feature pages from the ground up.
 Strips out every distribution lock.
 And it does all of this while fixing the upstream codebase's ineffecient architecture.

 > **Origin:** This is a hard fork of the [XeroLinux Toolkit](https://github.com/synsejse/xero-toolkit) by Synse and DarkZero.
 The original is a competent tool, if you happen to be running XeroLinux.
 If you aren't, it refuses to start.
 CyberXero removes that restriction at the source level, then goes dramatically further: rewriting entire subsystems, adding several features the original never shipped, and delivering a toolkit that treats every Arch-based system as a first class citizen.